jstnrme77/scalerrs-portal/progress.md

 - Improved button spacing and grouping in Admin resources section
 - Updated text size to 16px for all content in Admin section (excluding badges) for better readability
 - Fixed styling inconsistencies in Admin section tables and modals
+- Updated summary cards in Deliverables page to match the notification banner styling from the Approvals page, including consistent height, border styling, background color, and text formatting
+- Moved status filters in Deliverables page to be positioned next to tab navigation for better usability and visual consistency
+- Added dynamic filter controls that change based on the active tab (Briefs, Articles, Backlinks)
+- Improved filter UI with clear buttons that appear only when filters are active